AMRI Hospitals: History

 The Emami Group invested in hospitals with Shrachi Group through an invitation from Shrachi Group's Shrawan Kumar Todi, a family friend.
-The Government of West Bengal handed control of an polyclinic in Dhakuria to AMRI Hospitals in the early 90s.
+The Government of West Bengal handed control of a polyclinic in Dhakuria to AMRI Hospitals in the early 90s.

 AMRI Hospitals was co-founded by the Emami Group and Shrachi Group in 1996, two of Kolkata's developing groups, in a partnership with the Government of West Bengal to expand health coverage options for consumers.
 It was a centre for training students from the Institute of Radiology and Medical Imaging.
 The hospital chain was/is ISO 9001:2000 certified.

 In 2006, AMRI Hospitals acquired Suraksha Hospitals, and renamed it as AMRI Hospitals, Salt Lake.
 After 2 years, the hospital was merged to leverage operational synergies by forming AMRI Hospitals.
 The Emami group acquired 32% stake of Shrachi Group in AMRI Hospitals in the year 2014.

 In September 2023, Manipal Hospitals announced that it had acquired 80% of AMRI Hospitals for ₹2400 crores.
-On May 15, 2024, AMRI Hospitals was absorbed and integrated into the 'Manipal' brand.
+On 15 May 2024, AMRI Hospitals was absorbed and integrated into the 'Manipal' brand.